Are you ready to gain admission to the Pritzker School of Medicine? Read on to learn more and get the competitive edge you need!

 The standard MD program at Pritzker takes four years to complete.
 However, the several combined MD degrees offered at Pritzker take at least five years to complete, depending on your course load.

-If you’re ever stuck on a part of your application, reach out to an admissions expert to help get you into your dream medical school.
+If you’re ever stuck at any point in the application cycle, reach out to an admissions expert to help get you into your dream medical school.
+Good luck!